ayl-duke-dev-28/trader-bot/README.md

 occurs more than five minutes after a slot, the stale cycle is skipped and the next scheduled slot is used.

+## Broker order reconciliation

+An Alpaca submission response means the broker accepted the request; it does not mean the order filled.
+The bot therefore records every accepted order ID in `data_cache/state/risk_state.json` and reconciles it at the start of each open- market cycle.

+- `new`, accepted, pending, and partially filled orders remain in the ledger.
+- While an order is unresolved, all new buys and sells for that symbol are skipped, including stops, portfolio-drawdown closes, and sizing intents.
+- A confirmed fill removes the ledger entry.
+A confirmed full-position sell then clears its trailing high-water state; a filled stop also starts the configured cooldown.
+- Rejected, canceled, expired, and other terminal unfilled orders are removed without clearing position state or starting a cooldown, so a later cycle can reassess the symbol.
+- If the status lookup fails, the order stays pending and the symbol stays blocked.
+This favors missing a trade over submitting a duplicate.

+The bot also asks Alpaca for all currently open-order symbols before risk checks and again before execution.
+This catches active broker orders that predate the local ledger.
+Order submission is logged as `SUBMIT`; a later reconciliation cycle logs `FILLED` or Alpaca's terminal status using the same `order_id`.

 ## Backtesting

 `python scripts/backtest.py` is the primary trust check.
 By default it: